-The second purpose bring added this morning of the Lord's Supper is it calls us to examine ourselves.
+The second purpose bring added this morning by the Lord's Supper is its call to examine ourselves.
 Intertwined in the Lord's Supper is the condition of the believer's heart.
 For the Lord to be honored and for the Supper to have spiritual meaning one needs to examine their heart.
-We saw that Paul introduced the Lord's Supper after admonishing the people of the Corinth church for their sinful behavior.
-Then after clarifying the Lord's Supper Paul returns to the moral and spiritual condition of the church, which is to say, the spiritual condition of those who are the church.
+We saw that Paul introduced the Lord's Supper after admonishing the people of the Corinthian church for their sinful behavior.
+Then after clarifying the problem, he teaches them the Lord's Supper, Paul returns to the moral and spiritual condition of the church, which is to say, the spiritual condition of those who are the church.
 Reading at verse 27, "Whoever, therefore, eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty concerning the body and blood of the Lord.
 28 Let a person examine himself, then, and so eat of the bread and drink of the cup."
-Let me ask then, "What does it mean to eat the bread or drink the cup of the Lord in an unworthy manner?
-Examining the context of what we have studied I believe it means, first, failing to appreciate what the bread and cup symbolize.
+Let me ask then, "What does it mean to eat "the bread or drink the cup of the Lord in an unworthy manner?"
+Examining the context of what we have studied I believe it means; first, failing to appreciate what the bread and cup symbolize.
 Christ loved the church and died for her.
 Second, failing to feel remorse, confess and repent of our sins is completely inconsistent with the love Christ demonstrated for us.
-Third, having confessed and repented, one is to strive not to return to these behaviors.
-To return to sin shows a lack of trust in Christ and His gift of the Holy Spirit.
+Third, having confessed and repented, one is to strive not to return to sinful behaviors.
+To return to sin shows a lack of trust in Christ and His gift of the Holy Spirit to empower each believer.
 As Peter wrote, 21 "For it would have been better for them never to have known the way of righteousness than after knowing it to turn back from the holy commandment delivered to them.
-22 What the true proverb says has happened to them: 'The dog returns to its own vomit, and the sow, after washing herself, returns to wallow in the mire.'"
-(2 Peter 2:21-22) To have been exposed to the true gospel and then turn away deadens one to truth and makes it harder to ever recover.
-This is the problem with those raised in the church that walk away from the truth of the Bible and for those who are taught in false religions to know half-truths, but they know not the true truth.
+22 What the true proverb says has happened to them: 'The dog returns to its own vomit, and the sow, after washing herself, returns to wallow in the mire."
+(2 Peter 2:21-22 and Proverbs 26:11) To have been exposed to the true gospel and then turn away deadens one to truth and makes it harder to ever recover and can lead to the loss of one's salvation.
+This is the problem with those raised in the church that walk away from the truth of the Bible to live in the world and for those who are taught in false religions to know half-truths, but they know not the true truth.